kubernetes-retired/kubefed/docs/userguide.md

 ```

 Please refer to [Kubernetes label command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#label)
-to get more detail for how `kubectl label` works.
+for more information on how `kubectl label` works.

 The following sections detail how `spec.placement.clusters` and
 `spec.placement.clusterSelector` are used in determining the clusters that a federated